 The Company outsources most of its production to OEM.
-At present the Company utilizes OEMs compare with 6-10 major OEMs from the prior year, which accounts for 82% and 83% of the Company's total finish product purchase volume of the year 2018 and 2019 respectively.
+At present the Company utilizes with 6-10 major OEMs, which accounts for 92% and 82% of the Company's total finish product purchase volume of the year 2017 and 2018 respectively.
 The Company has launch new product by purchase finish product from OEMs.
-As result, the proportion of purchased finish products from OEMs increased in 2019.
+As result, the proportion of purchased finish products from OEMs increased in 2018.
 In case the OEM is unable to deliver products of the specified quality and standard or unable to supply produce within the ordered quantity and in a timely manner, as well as in the case that the OEM can no longer produce for the Company which could adversely have an impact on the Company business.

 The Company has placed its importance on the selection of OEMs and assigns practice for the selection and evaluation of OEM clearly by preliminary taking into account OEM's expertise in manufacturing, production capacity, reputation and financial situation.
 It the OEM passes all of the stated preliminary quality the related department will inspect the OEM's standard quality, manufacturing procedure and process as well as conducting a trial production followed by First Batch Production.
 Every OEM's manufacturing plant must be certified by manufacturing standard such as GMP and HACCP from a Certified Body.
 Up to now, the OEMs are able produce according to the Company's qualities and standards as well as being able to deliver finished products on time.
 Furthermore, as the Company has maintained a good relationship with most of the OEMs for over 3-10 years, the management is certain that the Company can continue to maintain a long term relationship with OEMs.
 Moreover, the Company has set key OEMs by the letter of cooperation for emphasize Key Strategic Partner and shown commitment between two companies for business cooperation in the future.
 In addition to the main OEMs stated, the Company also hires other OEMs from time to time in order to maintain relationship with them and reduce the risk of relying on a few major OEMS.
 The Company's products especially instant powder beverages do not require complicated process or advance technology; therefore, it is not difficult to find a manufacturer with the required standards.
 In addition to that, In 2013 the Company has invested in a manufacturing plant for the production of instant powder beverages which allows the Company to gain a better understanding of the production process and procedure, cost control as well Yield Loss.
 This also allows the Company to have more bargaining power when negotiating with the OEMs.
-In this year, the Company establish factory at Chonburi for support the production capacity of B2B businessel.

-On the contrary, the management's policy to hire those major OEMs, in which their plants are located in Ratchaburi, Ayutthaya, Rayong, and Samut Prakarn, to produce most of the products, as opposed to having own processing plants is a way to reduce rink.
+On the contrary, the management's policy to hire those major OEMs, in which their plants are located in Ratchaburi, Ayutthaya, Rayong Samut Prakarn, and Nakhon Pathom, to produce most of the products, as opposed to having own processing plants is a way to reduce rink.
 In the event of natural disaster such as flooding and earthquakes, the Company can shift the production to other unaffected OEMs in order to continue delivering products to customers and it also allows the Company to utilize different OEM's potentials and strengths for the utmost benefits of the Company.